How can I be referred to you?

 You are under no obligation to continue with sessions if you don’t wish to, but we politely ask that you let us know of your decision as soon as possible.
 If referred by an agency or solicitor we will let them know of your decision.

-How much does CBT or therapy sessions cost?
+How much do therapy sessions cost?

 Solicitors, insurers, private health insurance, employment assistance schemes and employers will be invoiced as per our contract with them which takes account of additional administration fees.

 If you have private health insurance, please contact us as only a limited number of our therapists can take referrals at this time.

 Will I be charged if I need to cancel or do not attend appointments?

 Following an enquiry we will send you are terms and conditions to read over which includes our cancellation policy.
 When we arrange an assessment appointment these terms and conditions come into effect.
 This includes the following: